Building Interactive Content? Here are 8 ways to Get More Out of the Results Page

 #1 Use shareworthy, visually impactful images

 Eye-tracking studies show that readers spend more time looking at images than they do reading text on a page.
-Keeping in view this power of visual content, we ought to apply it while creating interactive content.
+Keeping in view this power of interactive and visual content, we ought to apply it while creating interactive content.
 Don’t just use images for questions but also on the results page because it’s the results that people finally share in their network.

 The images should not only be result-specific but also capable of evoking an emotional response that compels your users to share it instantaneously.
 If you’re unsure about where to look for images, this post has 80 amazing websites where you can find images for your calculators and quizzes.
 Note that most of these images can be used for free or a nominal amount, at best!